flutter/website/flutter-for-react-native/index.md

 title: Flutter for React Native Developers
 permalink: /flutter-for-react-native/
 ---
 >> This is an edit-in-progress.
+Block quotes show draft notes - to be removed before publishing.

 >> Document purpose:  To provide React Native developers information to quickly come up to speed using Flutter.
 This document describes fundamental differences and similarities between using Flutter and React Native to create mobile apps.
 Basic concepts are described to provide React developers what they need to know to user Flutter.
 You can find the full Flutter documentation at [Flutter.io](https://flutter.io/)

-If you've been creating apps in React Native, you'll find helpful information in this document to help you come up to speed fast and create your first Flutter app.
+If you've been creating apps in React Native, the information in this document will help you come up to speed quickly so that you can create your first Flutter app.

 #### Audience
 This document is for the following audience.
 * React Native developers who want to apply their existing React Native experience to quickly build Flutter mobile apps.
 * Developers with a fundamental knowledge of the React Native framework who would like to jump start their Flutter mobile app development.

 *****